ecmwf/metview-python/docs/grib.rst

    :param fs: input fieldset
    :type fs: :class:`Fieldset`
    :param list bins: bins used for the computations
-   :param list area: area as [North,West,South,East] used for the computations
+   :param list area: area as [North, West, South, East] used for the computations
    :rtype: list or list of lists

    ``bins`` is a list with numbers in ascending order defining the bins.
 The first and last bins are unbounded.
 E.g. if ``bins`` = [0, 10, 20] the following bins are defined: